lmu-cmsi3520-fall2021/assignments/netflix-prize-relational-example/README.md

 ## Put the “Data” in “Database”
 Technically, once your tables are defined your database is ready to go.
 But…it’s empty.
 You can use it but you can’t do much with it until you give it some data.
 This is where your dataset’s files come in—it’s time to get their information into those tables.

 There are many ways to get data into a relational database in general and PostgreSQL in particular.
-For this case study, we will take a highly portable approach to doing this: feeding `INSERT` statements into _psql_.
+For this case study, we will show two alternative approaches: one that is highly portable and another that is more suitable to bulk imports but a little less flexible.

+### `INSERT`: Portable but Slow
+First, the portable approach: feeding `INSERT` statements into _psql_.
 It’s highly portable because the approach is independent of any particular programming language, utility, or library—it doesn’t matter how you generate the `INSERT` statements; it just matters that you _do_ generate them.

-That said, this may not be the most efficient way to get data in there, but we’ve got to start someplace right?
+We will use this approach with _movie_titles.csv_ since that file isn’t very large.

+The [_movie_loader.py_](./movie_loader.py) program will read the _movie_titles.csv_ file and print `INSERT` statements corresponding to each movie record in those files.

+### `COPY`: Proprietary but Fast
+Due to the size of the _combined_data*.txt_ files, we will use a more efficient approach with these: this is the PostgreSQL-specific [`COPY` statement](https://www.postgresql.org/docs/current/sql-copy.html).
+Right there you can see why this isn’t portable—`COPY` is not standard SQL.
+But it will save a ton of time for very large datasets.

+The `COPY` statement expects data to be provided in a specific format: by default, this consists of tab-delimited lines, one line per row, with columns separated by tab characters.

-The [_movie_loader.py_](./movie_loader.py) and [_rating_loader.py_](./rating_loader.py) programs will read the _movie_titles.csv_ and _combined_data*.txt_ files, respectively, and print `INSERT` statements corresponding to each movie and rating record in those files.
-You’ll notice that _rating_loader.py_ uses similar logic to our previous preprocessor program by watching out for those movie ID lines (the ones with just a movie ID followed by a colon) and making sure that the current movie ID is included in each emitted `INSERT` statement.
+The [_rating_loader.py_](./rating_loader.py) program will read the _combined_data*.txt_ files and issue the `COPY` statement followed by the formatted data.
+The data stream ends with a line containing backslash-period (`\.`), which is `COPY`’s designated “end of data” signal.
+You’ll notice that _rating_loader.py_ uses similar logic to our previous preprocessor program by watching out for those movie ID lines (the ones with just a movie ID followed by a colon) and making sure that the current movie ID is included in each emitted data line.

+How much of a difference does `COPY` make, you might ask?
+See for yourself—the [_rating_insert_loader.py_](./rating_insert_loader.py) program uses the more compatible `INSERT` approach for the ratings data.
+Run it the way you would run _movie_loader.py_ (see below) and see how long it takes. (_Hint:_ Unless your machine is hugely fast, chances are you won’t want to wait for it to finish 🤨)

+### Run, PostgreSQL, Run
-When run by themselves, the `INSERT` statements are simply printed out.
+When run by themselves, the `INSERT` statements or `COPY` + data lines are simply printed out.
 Once you are satisfied that the statements are indeed correct—i.e., they will correctly add the data from the files into the database—you can then use the handy `|` directive to send those printed commands into _psql_:

     python3 movie_loader.py | psql postgres://localhost/postgres
     python3 rating_loader.py | psql postgres://localhost/postgres